-Expert-reviewed information summary about the genetics of breast and ovarian cancer, including information about specific genes and family cancer syndromes.
-The summary also contains information about interventions that may influence the risk of developing breast and ovarian cancer in individuals who may be genetically susceptible to these diseases.
+Expert-reviewed information summary about the genetics of breast and gynecologic cancers, including information about specific genes and family cancer syndromes.
+The summary also contains information about interventions that may influence the risk of developing breast and gynecologic cancers in individuals who may be genetically susceptible to these diseases.
 Psychosocial issues associated with genetic testing are also discussed.

 Many of the medical and scientific terms used in this summary are found in the NCI Dictionary of Genetics Terms.
 When a linked term is clicked, the definition will appear in a separate window.

 Many of the genes and conditions described in this summary are found in the Online Mendelian Inheritance in Man (OMIM) database.
 When OMIM appears after a gene name or the name of a condition, click on OMIM for a link to more information.